wighawag/tutorial-hardhat-deploy/README.md

 Done in 3.79s.
 ```

-To deploy to a specific network, you need to add `--network <network-name>` like this :
+To deploy to a specific network, you need to add `--network <network-name>` like this:

 ```
 yarn hardhat --network <network-name> deploy